bigzeze/ScreenWatcher/readme.md

 ### Through Exe File

-Make sure that '_internal' and 'icons'  directories are not lost.
+Make sure that '_internal' and 'icons'  directories and their contents exists.

-Then double click the file 'ScreenWatcher.exe'.
+Then double click the file 'ScreenWatcher.exe' to start, all the parameters can be configed through the UI.

 ### Usage

-Add multiple watchers, click 'Setting' to name them and set up the templates, alert audio,and detect interval separately.
+To add multiple watchers, click 'Setting' to name them and set up the templates, alert audio,and detect interval separately.

 Click on the 'Select Area' button, hold down the mouse to slide over an area where you would like the watcher to stare at.